Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/1st-level/ensnaring-strike-2024.md

 school: "Conjuration"
 comp:
   - V
-duration: "1 Minute
+duration: "1 Minute"
 concentration: true
-cast_time: "Bonus Action
+cast_time: "Bonus Action"
 description: |
   As you hit the target, grasping vines appear on it, and it makes a Strength saving throw.
 A Large or larger creature has Advantage on this save.
 On a failed save, the target has the Restrained condition until the spell ends.
 On a successful save, the vines shrivel away, and the spell ends.